Have you decided how to organize your cookbook?

 - Thematic events, such as seasonality

-- Single subject, devoted to a single type of food (casseroles), ingredients (quinoa), or meals (breakfast)
+- A breakdown of a single type of food (casseroles), ingredients (quinoa), or meals (breakfast)

 - Organized based on type of meal, such as wraps, bowls or noodles